[Eye interview] Intercultural communication key to sustainability of Hallyu

 For example, foreign ambassadors to Korea frequently host a CQ Forum session where they introduce their own country, culture and food.
 “Foreigners want Korea’s opinion leaders to know about their country, too,” Choi noted.

 “I always give people good information.
 Everybody wants information.
 But people can’t live on information alone, they need to have fun.
-So I try to give them fun,” said Choi.
+So I try to give them fun, too” said Choi.
+CQ Forum programs typically include a weekend trip under expert guidance of local people who are eager to share their knowledge and experiences.

-One essential element of the success of the CQ Forum that might not be obvious to many is communication.
+An essential element of the success of the CQ Forum is communication.
 “No matter how much you learn, how much fun you have, it is uncomfortable if communication is not easy.
 So we always provide simultaneous interpretation.
-That makes people feel comfortable,” Choi said.
+That puts people at ease,” Choi said.

-“People have told me that when they go to many other meetings, only the important matters are presented in English and then the rest of the event is conducted in Korean,” Choi said.

 In 2010, Choi brought intercultural communication to another level by convening C-20.